DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

-- [ ] Enhance the UI to show the player's stats while in-game
-- [ ] Mana regen proportional to how much damage you deal (based on a curve)
-- [ ] Make that one upgrade work
-- [ ] Make commands for each player stat

 ### Rethinking Secondary Spells

 Instead of having them be spells that stand completely on their own, we should make them combo better with the primary spell combo chains.